E-Invoicing in Portugal

 - Paper-based invoices, with a specific QR code (generated by a certified solution)

-- PDF invoices, again with a specific QR code and, starting from January 1, 2025, a Qualified Electronic Signature (QES).
-However, this e-signature requirement will likely be delayed by an additional year until January 1, 2026, as stated in the current 2026 budget proposal.
+- PDF invoices, again with a specific QR code and, starting from January 1, 2027 with a Qualified Electronic Signature (QES), although this latter requirement keeps being delayed year after year.

 - EDI invoices